-A ping pong robot – If you begin to take your game more serious and want to practice even more then you can buy a table tennis robot that will fire balls at you to allow you to practice your shots.
+A ping pong robot – If you begin to take your game more seriously and want to practice even more then you can buy a table tennis robot.
+It’s a piece of kit that will fire balls at you to allow you to practice your shots.

 The first thing to do before starting play is to make sure you’re holding the paddle correctly.
 There are two main ways to grip your bat in table tennis: Shakehand and penhold grip.
 Each grip has its pros and cons but most experts recommend that the best grip for beginners is the shakehand grip.

 The basic rules are important to know when starting out.
-I know there are a ton of rules out there for ping pong but you don’t need to know them all right now.
-If you don’t feel like reading them now, or you feel as if you will probably forget, you can always have someone at a club explain the rules to you better while you are playing.
+I know there are a ton of rules out there for ping pong but you don’t need to know all of them right now.
+If you don’t feel like reading them, or you feel as if you will probably forget, you can always have someone at a club explain the rules to you better while you are playing.

-- When you and another person play a set of games it’s called a “match”.
-A match usually consists of a best three out of five games; so you could end up playing anywhere from three to five games total.
+- When you and another person play a set of games, it is called a “match”.
+A match usually consists of the best of three out of five games; so you could end up playing anywhere from three to five games total.

-- The player who serves first is usually determined differently depending on the club (some choose at random, flip a coin, hit the ball, etc).
-You will serve the ball two times then the other person will serve two times, this continues even if you are one point away from losing.
-(There is no “I get to serve because I’m about to lose rule)
+- The player who serves first is usually determined differently depending on the club (some choose at random, flip a coin, hide the ball in one hand, etc).
+You will serve the ball two times then your opponents will serve two times.

-- After each game is played, the players then switch sides of the table, but the service always starts on the same side.
+- After each game concludes, the players then switch sides of the table, but the service always starts on the same side.

-The official rules around serving from the ITTF can be a little overwhelming so we’ve summarised the basic rules around a legal table tennis serve below.
+The official rules around serving from the ITTF can be a little overwhelming so we’ve summarised the basic rules of a legal table tennis serve below.

 - The serve should begin with the ball in an open palm – This is to prevent players from spinning the ball as they toss it.

-- The ball must be thrown into the air at least 6 inches – This is to prevent players from serving quickly or hiding the ball to deceive their opponent.
+- You must throw the ball in the air at least 6 inches – This is to prevent players from serving quickly or hiding the ball to deceive their opponent.

 - You must strike the ball behind the end line of the table – This is to prevent players from getting very close to the net before serving.

-- Once making contact the ball must bounce on your side of the table, bounce over the net and then bounce on the opponent’s side – You can’t hit it straight over the net.
+- Once contact is made, the ball must bounce on your side of the table, bounce over the net and then bounce on the opponent’s side – You can’t hit it straight over the net.

-If you want to learn more we have a longer, more in-depth article about the different types of table tennis serves here.
+If you want to learn more about serving we have a longer, more in-depth article about the different types of table tennis serves here.